 Let $W\colon\Omega\times [0,T]\to \R^d$ be a Brownian motion and $(\F_t)_{t\in[0,T]}$ denote the completed canonical filtration of $W$.
 We now randomize the controlled differential equation \eqref{cDE} to

-where $\Wb$ denotes Brownian rough path described in Example \ref{exmp:lift} and $\phi\colon\Omega\times[0,T]\to \R^m$ random control.
+where $\Wb$ denotes the Brownian rough path described in Example \ref{exmp:lift} and $\phi\colon\Omega\times[0,T]\to \R^m$ is a random control.
 The advantage of solving the equation pathwise as a rough differential equation is that it allows to consider anticipative controls $\phi$: Assume that at any point of time $t\in[0,T]$ one has partial knowledge of the future.
-We model the peek into the future by \textit{time-change} $\tau$.
-That is a continuous map that is non-decreasing, bounded from below by the \textit{identity} $\id\colon [0,T]\to[0,T]$ and $\tau(T)=T$.
+We model the peek into the future of $W$ by a \textit{time-change} $\tau$, that is by a continuous, non-decreasing map which is bounded from below by the \textit{identity} $\id\colon [0,T]\to[0,T]$ with $\tau(T)=T$.
 Then the information flow is given by the \textit{time changed filtration} and the class of \hypertarget{adm}{\textit{admissible controls}} $\adm$ consist of all $\phi\colon\Omega\times[0,T]\to \R^m$ that are progressively measurable with respect to $\F_\tau$, i.e.\ for every $t\in[0,T]$, $\Omega\times[0,t]\ni(\omega, s)\mapsto \phi(\omega, s)$ is $\F_{\tau(t)}\otimes\borel([0,t])$-measurable.
-We emphasize that if a solution $Y^{t, y,\phi}$ of \eqref{cSDE} exists, it is in general adapted to the time-changed filtration $\F_\tau$ due to the anticipating controls $\phi\in\adm$.
+We emphasize that if a solution $Y^{t, y,\phi}$ of \eqref{cSDE} exists, it is adapted to the time-changed filtration $\F_\tau$ due to the anticipating controls $\phi\in\adm$.
 Hence integration of $f(Y^{t, y,\phi})$ against the Brownian motion $W$ is \textbf{not} covered by It\^o integration.

-\begin{exmp} \begin{enumerate}[i)] \item \parencite{insiderbank} considers a utility maximization problem with $\tau(t)= (t+\Delta)\wedge T$ for small $\Delta>0$. \item The case $\tau(t) \equiv T$ corresponds to full knowledge of $W$ from the start.
-This case is considered in \parencite{buckdahnPathwiseStochasticControl2007} and recently in \parencite{frizControlledRoughSDEs2024} together with another Brownian motion $B$ that is independent of $W$. $B$ is known up to $t$ as in the classic stochastic control setting (note that the roles of $B$ and $W$ are exchanged here for the readers convenience). \end{enumerate} \end{exmp}
+\begin{exmp} \begin{enumerate}[i)] \item \parencite{insiderbank} considers a utility maximization problem with $\tau(t)= (t+\Delta)\wedge T$ for some $\Delta>0$. \item The case $\tau(t) \equiv T$ corresponds to full knowledge of $W$ from the start.
+This case is considered in \parencite{buckdahnPathwiseStochasticControl2007} and recently in \parencite{frizControlledRoughSDEs2024}.
+They both include another Brownian motion $B$ that is independent of $W$ and known up to $t$ as in the classic stochastic control setting (note that in the present paper the roles of $B$ and $W$ are exchanged). \end{enumerate} \end{exmp}